top of page

 • Higher I/O density per unit area

-• Shorter interconnect path → improved signal integrity
+• Shorter interconnect path leads to better signal integrity

-• Chip backside is exposed → allows direct heatsink attachment via ALN or CuW submounts for efficient thermal dissipation
+• Exposed chip backside allows direct heatsink attachment via ALN or CuW submounts for efficient thermal management

-This makes flip chip bonding ideal for high-frequency and high-power devices.
-However, challenges like warping during reflow soldering or solder bridging between pads require precision engineering and high-reliability materials.
+This process makes flip chip bonding ideal for high-frequency and high-power devices.
+However, challenges like warping during reflow soldering or solder bridging between pads require precision engineering and reliable materials.

 Flip Chip Bonding — High I/O Density, Better Signal Integrity